 An American Uprising in Second World War England: Mutiny in the Duchy

-Kate Werran will discuss her book, An American Uprising in Second World War England, about the incredible but little-known story of a shoot-out between black and white American soldiers stationed in England during WWII.
+Kate Werran discusses her book, An American Uprising in Second World War England, about the incredible but little-known story of a shoot-out between black and white American soldiers stationed in England during WWII.
 It put a strain on the “special relationship” between the USA and Great Britain and exposed the ongoing American race struggles.

-Winner, Holyer An Gof 2021 Nonfiction Award, Social, Cultural and Political History
+Winner, Holyer An Gof 2021 Nonfiction Award, Social, Cultural and Political History.

-[Recorded on February 24, 2022.]
+[Recorded on 24 February 2022.]